Anti-Trans Legislation Harms Our Country’s Children

 What Are Some Examples of Anti-Trans Bills?

 Lawmakers have found no shortage of ways to attack the rights of transgender children.
-Among the 100+ pieces of anti-trans legislation introduced this year are bills to deny transgender children from using the bathrooms consistent with their gender identity, bills to criminalize healthcare for transgender youth, bills to ban transgender children from participating in sports, and bills allowing religious exemptions for anti-trans discrimination.
+Among the 400+ pieces of anti-trans legislation introduced in the last few years are bills to deny transgender children from using the bathrooms consistent with their gender identity, bills to criminalize healthcare for transgender youth, bills to ban transgender children from participating in sports or activities, bills to restrict public expression of gender identity, and bills allowing religious exemptions for anti-trans discrimination.

-Other bills would require transgender girls to undergo hormone therapy as a prerequisite to participating on girls’ sports teams.
+Some of these bills require transgender girls to undergo hormone therapy as a prerequisite to participating on girls’ sports teams.
 At the core of this policy is the flawed argument that transgender girls have an unfair advantage over their cisgender[ii] peers due to supposed higher levels of testosterone.
 Proponents of compulsory testosterone suppression for transgender athletes believe that it levels the playing field between transgender and cisgender girls.
-In reality, these policies are not based in science and are discriminatory attacks on kids who cannot – or choose not to – undergo medical treatment.
+These policies are not based in science and are discriminatory attacks on kids who cannot – or choose not to – undergo medical treatment.

 What Are the Harmful Effects of Anti-Trans Legislation?

-Bills like Florida S1028 and Minnesota HF 1657 aren’t just about sports or bathrooms.
-These pieces of legislation are designed to render transgender children invisible by pushing them out of public life entirely.
+Current legislation is designed to render transgender children invisible by pushing them out of public life entirely.
 They are particularly dangerous because one’s experiences during childhood significantly impact their growth and development, and because transgender youth already face a number of heightened vulnerabilities.

-Just today, the United States Supreme Court rejected an appeal by the Gloucester County School Board of a lower court decision that found its transgender bathroom ban unconstitutional.
-Gavin Grimm, the transgender individual who sued after his high school refused to let him use the boys’ bathroom, said, “I am glad that my years-long fight to have my school see me for who I am is over.
+Gavin Grimm sued after his high school refused to let him use the boys’ bathroom.
+He spoke of his experience, saying “I am glad that my years-long fight to have my school see me for who I am is over.
 Being forced to use the nurse’s room, a private bathroom, and the girl’s room was humiliating for me, and having to go to out-of-the-way bathrooms severely interfered with my education.
 Trans youth deserve to use the bathroom in peace without being humiliated and stigmatized by their own school boards and elected officials.”

 In addition to the societal rejection from being banned from aspects of public life., anti-trans legislation could contribute to the rejection that transgender children face in their home environments.
 If parents believe the transphobia rampant in these pieces of legislation, it could contribute to them denying their child’s transgender identity or to rejecting them entirely.
 Tragically, a Williams Institute survey of 138 youth homelessness human service agency providers found that family rejection was the primary reason for transgender youth homelessness in 90% of cases.